DiogoDeAndrade/SoftRender/README.md

 ## Installation

-### Windows

-On Windows, nothing should be needed, the SDL.dll library is included.
+It is possible nothing additional is needed, NuGet is used to pull the SDL2# project.
+In case something is needed:

 ### MacOS

-Just need to install sdl2, using for example brew:
+Install sdl2, using for example brew:

 ```
 brew install sdl2